dimailn/vrf/README.md

 ## Middleware API

-Vrf creates an instance of middleware during form initializtion.
+Vrf creates an instance of middleware during form initialization.
 There are some middleware instance methods you neeed to implement:

 * ```load``` - return Promise that resolves with resource
 * ```loadSources``` - this method is called when form is mounted and ready to eager load all sources for rendered components.
 It resolves with object where keys are source names and values are collections.